komish/demo-multiverse-operator/README.md

 ## Walkthrough

-At the time of publication, the controller-manager container exists on [Quay.io](https://quay.io).
+At the time of publication, the controller-manager image exists on [Quay.io](https://quay.io).
 This means that you can just run the following command from the repo root to install the controller-manager in your cluster.
 This does require [Cert-Manager](https://cert-manager.io/docs/) be installed